h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 The Tunnel-Password attribute ({{RFC2868}} Section 3.5) MUST be encoded the same as any other attribute of data type 'text' which contains a tag, such as Tunnel-Client-Endpoint ({{RFC2868}} Section 3.3).
 Since the attribute is no longer obfuscated, there is no need for a Salt field or Data-Length fields as described in {{RFC2868}} Section 3,5, and the textual value of the password can simply be encoded as-is.

+Note that the Tunnel-Password attribute is not of data type 'text'.
+The original reason in {{?RFC2868}} was because the attribute was encoded as an opaque and obfuscated binary blob.
+We maintain that data type here, even though the attribute is no longer obfuscated.
+The contents of the Tunnel-Password attribute do not have to printable text, or UTF-8 data as per the definition of the 'text' data type in {{RFC8044}} Section 3.5.

+However, implementations should be aware that passwords are often printable text, and where the passwords are printable text, it can be useful to store and display them as printable text.
+Where implementations can process non-printable data in the 'text' data type, they MAY use the data type 'text' for Tunnel-Password.

 ### Vendor-Specific Attributes

 Any Vendor-Specific attribute which uses similar obfuscation MUST be encoded as per their base data type.
 Specifically, the MS-MPPE-Send-Key and MS-MPPE-Recv-Key attributes ({{RFC2548}} Section 2.4) MUST be encoded as any other attribute of data type 'string' ({{RFC8044}} Section 3.5).